-Gregory Whiting's research is focused at the intersection of additive manufacturing, novel materials, and functional devices.
-He is primarily interested in using printing as a method to fabricate unconventional electronic components and systems that can be readily customized, mechanically flexible/conformable, large area, widely distributed, biocompatible, and/or controllably transient.
-These devices can find application in a wide range of areas including medicine, structural and environmental monitoring, energy generation and storage, as well as data security and waste reduction.
+Greg joined the University of Colorado Boulder in 2017 and is an Associate Professor in the Department of Mechanical Engineering.
+He is also a fellow of the Materials Science and Engineering Program, co-director of the Design Center Colorado, affiliate faculty of the ATLAS Institute, and a member of the Multi-Functional Materials Interdisciplinary Research Team.
+His research is focused at the intersection of additive manufacturing, novel materials, and functional devices.
+Greg is primarily interested in using printing as a method to fabricate unconventional electronic components and systems that can be readily customized, mechanically flexible/conformable, large area, widely distributed, biocompatible, and/or controllably transient.
+These devices can find application in a wide range of areas including agriculture, off-planet manufacturing, robotics, medicine, environmental monitoring, and energy generation and storage.